Expressing milk means squeezing milk out of your breast so you can store it and feed it to your baby later.

 If you're expressing breast milk because your baby is premature or sick, ask the hospital staff caring for your baby for advice on how to store it.

-Read more information about breastfeeding a premature or sick baby.
+Read more about breastfeeding a premature or sick baby.

-If you are finding it difficult or uncomfortable to express your breast milk:
+If you're finding it difficult or uncomfortable to express your breast milk:

 - Ask your midwife, health visitor or breastfeeding supporter for help.
 They can also tell you about other breastfeeding support available near you.